RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 ## 4. Reuse of One-time Estimation on Raw Images

 The raw satellite images are without any radiometric or geometric correction.
 For a specified sensor, the imaging degradation remains fixed over a certain period, meaning that the one-time estimated 2D MTF can be repeatedly applied to various raw images for an extended duration.
-We apply a estimated 2D MTF from one raw scene image to directly process 9 satellite raw scene images captured over one year.
+We apply a estimated 2D MTF from one raw scene image to directly process 9 raw scene images captured by SDGSAT-1 over one year.
 This further demonstrates the universality and reliability of the proposed method.

 We also compare the super-resolution processing time for each raw scene image using different methods.